pnguyen72/1712-lectures/README.md

-*Blessed are the professors who let students download the lecture slides.*
+*Blessed are the professors that let students download lecture slides.*